bruvellu/cephalic-furrow/3-text/furrow.md

 <!--The clear origin in the phylogenetic tree makes the cephalic furrow an ideal model for investigating how patterned morphogenetic processes evolve.-->

 Our work integrates genetics and mechanics to uncover the developmental role and evolutionary origins of the cephalic furrow.
-First, we analyzed how perturbing cephalic furrow formation impacts gastrulation in *Drosophila* by live-imaging of mutant embryos, and find that the absence of the cephalic furrow increases the mechanical instability of the blastoderm epithelium.
+First, we analyzed how perturbing cephalic furrow formation impacts gastrulation in *Drosophila* by live imaging mutant embryos, and find that the absence of the cephalic furrow increases the mechanical instability of the blastoderm epithelium.
 Using a combination of *in vivo* experiments and *in silico* simulations, we show that the cephalic furrow effectively prevents this instability by absorbing compressive stresses, and thus, plays a mechanical role during gastrulation.
 Next, to uncover the changes in genetic patterning associated with the evolution of the cephalic furrow, we compared the expression of head--trunk patterning genes between *Drosophila* and *Clogmia*, a fly belonging to a basally-branching group of dipterans which do not form a cephalic furrow.
 We find that while the ancestral head--trunk patterning system is conserved between the two flies, *Clogmia* lacks the head--trunk domain of *btd* that is present in *Drosophila*, suggesting that the appearance of a novel *btd* domain at the head--trunk boundary was a key event associated with cephalic furrow evolution.